 Once the samosas are assembled, they are traditionally deep-fried until golden brown and crispy.
 However, some variations include baking or shallow frying them for a healthier option.
 After being cooked to perfection, the samosas are ready to be served hot with a side of chutney or sauce.

-See also How many calories in a dunkin donuts chocolate croissant
+See also How many calories are in a large quarter pounder meal

 Overall, the process of making a samosa requires skill and precision to achieve the perfect balance of flavors and textures.
 It is a delightful snack that can be enjoyed on its own or as part of a meal.
 Whether you’re a fan of vegetarian or meat-filled samosas, the combination of spices and crispy pastry will surely satisfy your taste buds.